COVID-19 Support Page

 How can I protect myself and my family from COVID-19 (Coronavirus)?

 In addition to limiting your exposure to other people as much as you can, you can best prevent the spread of COVID-19 by practicing good hygiene habits.
 The Department of State Health Services encourages Texans to frequently wash their hands with warm water and soap for at least 20 seconds and encourage others to do the same.
 If no soap and water are available, use hand sanitizer with at least 60% alcohol.

 Additionally, please cover any coughs and sneezes with a tissue, and then throw the tissue away.
 Avoid touching your eyes, nose, and mouth with unwashed hands as much as you can, and frequently disinfect surfaces, buttons, handles, knobs, and other places touched often.
 Lastly, avoid close contact with people who are sick.

-You can find more information on how to get your home ready for COVID-19 here.
+You can find more information on how to protect your home from COVID-19 here.

 What are the symptoms of COVID-19?

-The most typical symptoms of COVID-19 are those associated with a respiratory illness, such as fever, cough, and shortness of breath.
+The most typical symptoms of COVID-19 are those associated with a respiratory illness, such as fever, cough, and shortness of breath as well as symptoms such as loss of taste and smell, nausea, and head or body aches.

 You can find a complete list of symptoms and a Coronavirus Self-Checker here.